rpgreview/papersandpaychecks/pnp.md

 **Player**: A real-life participant in the game.
 Players either manage the behaviour of Player-Characters in the game (c.f.,) or, in a particular case, take up the special role of The Boss.
 All players have a 'social contract' with other players to help keep the game enjoyable and interesting for everyone.
 Also known as "Rule 0.5", it is famously expressed by roleplayer Will Wheaton during his keynote speech at the Penny Arcade Expo (PAX) in August 2007: "Don't be a dick".

-**Prosaic Action**: Any check that does not require a roll of the dice, and does not represent a situation where the character is vexed by uncertainity or narrative tension.
+**Prosaic Action**: Any check that does not require a roll of the dice, and does not represent a situation where the character is vexed by uncertainty or narrative tension.
 The character opts for an average result instead of a normal die roll, but undergoes the same scope of results as a 'Dramatic Action'.

 **Quick Resolution**: Where a Target Number for a skill or knowledge is assigned 'on the fly' based on a description of the circumstances.
 This should be consistent if the characters encounter the same task.